AlibabaCloudDocs/gpdb/intl.en-US/GANOS/FAQ/Trajectory FAQ.md

 ## How do I append trajectory points to a trajectory object?

 You can use the ST\_append constructor to append trajectory points to an existing trajectory object.
-The syntax of the ST\_append constructor is as follows:
+The following statements describe the syntax of the ST\_append constructor.

 ```
-trajectory ST_append(trajectory traj, geometry spatial, timestamp[] timespan, text str_theme_json);
+trajectory ST_append(trajectory traj, geometry spatial, timestamp[] timespan, text str_theme_json) ;

-trajectory ST_append(trajectory traj, trajectory tail);
+trajectory ST_append(trajectory traj, trajectroy tail) ;
 ```

 The following example shows how to append trajectory points to a trajectory object based on a point table.